gowatertech/gowater/replit.md

 The system supports prepaid invoices for office payments before delivery, eliminating redundant payment collection during delivery.
 It detects prepaid orders across mobile and web interfaces, updates order status without creating duplicate invoices, and uses backend guards to prevent duplicate invoice creation for prepaid orders and donations.

 ### Unified Transaction System
-The system implements a comprehensive transaction ledger tracking all financial documents with independent sequential numbering for each document type (e.g., FT, RI, ANT).
+The system implements a comprehensive transaction ledger tracking all financial documents with independent sequential numbering for each document type.
 Transactions are automatically created on relevant events and are multi-tenant safe.
 Customer balances are calculated in real-time with automatic updates via PostgreSQL triggers for O(1) performance.

 ### Customer Advance Payments (Anticipos) System
 The system supports comprehensive advance payment tracking with automatic document numbering, integration with the unified transaction system, multi-payment method support, and a unified payment history display.
 It provides secure, XSS-safe PDF receipt printing and integrates advance balances into customer displays.
 Advance payments are restricted if a customer has pending invoices.